 This department is primarily responsible for enforcing the sections of the Lake Stevens Municipal Code that address public health and safety, as well as quality of life issues.
 These complaints are sometimes handled conjointly with other city departments and local agencies.

 The city's code enforcement policy is to investigate violations upon receiving a written complaint.
-The city does not actively enforce code violations unless issues are discovered that endanger health or safety.
+The city does not proactively seek out or enforce code violations unless issues are discovered that endanger health or safety.

 Some of the primary duties of this department include:

 - Accumulations of trash or broken or decrepit items are prohibited.